pozadkey/node-server/README.md

 ## Node server
-> A basic server developed with NodeJS core modules only.
+> This is a server built on Nodejs core modules only.

 ## Run the server
 ```